-- 1. This Notice of Variation is issued by the Council in respect of an Enforcement Notice ("the Enforcement Notice") issued by the Council on 30 September 2021 relating to a breach of Condition 35 and Condition 39 of planning permission SM.96/935.
-A copy of the Enforcement Notice is annexed to this Notice of Variation. - 2.
+- This Notice of Variation is issued by the Council in respect of an Enforcement Notice ("the Enforcement Notice") issued by the Council on 30 September 2021 and varied on 22 September 2022 relating to a breach of Condition 5 of planning permission SM.94/852 and Condition 39 of planning permission SM.96/935.
+Copies of the Enforcement Notice and previous Notice of Variation are annexed to this Notice of Variation. - 2.
 This Notice of Variation relates to land and buildings at Moneystone Quarry, Eaves Lane, Oakamoor, Stoke-on-Trent, ST10 3DY shown edged red on the plan attached to the Enforcement Notice. - 3.
-The Council pursuant to the powers contained in s173A of the Town and Country Planning Act 1990 (as amended) hereby varies the Enforcement Notice as follows: - 3.1 Paragraph 6 When This Notice Takes Effect is now varied to: "This notice takes effect on 31 December 2023 unless an appeal is made against it beforehand.". - 4.
+The Council pursuant to the powers contained in s173A of the Town and Country Planning Act 1990 (as amended) hereby varies the Enforcement Notice as follows: - 3.1 Paragraph 6 When This Notice Takes Effect is now varied to: "This notice takes effect on 31 May 2024 unless an appeal is made against it beforehand.". - 4.
 The variations specified in paragraph 3 of this Notice of Variation take effect on the date of this Notice of Variation. - 5.
 Apart from the variations specified in paragraph 3 of this Notice of Variation all other provisions and requirements of the Enforcement Notice are unvaried and remain operative.